 The Danish Folk High School

-The essential element of the Folk High Schools is the life on the school ground.
-The Folk High School becomes what it is because of the individuals, teachers, students and staff, that make it.
+The essential element of the Folk High Schools is life at the school.
+The Folk High School becomes what it is because of the individual persons - teachers, students, staff - not because of the curriculum.
 Learning happens in mutual exchange in a community across social status and differences where students learn from teachers and vice versa.
 The dialogue across differences was for Grundtvig the core of life at a Folk High School.

 What is life like on a danish folk high school?

 So the week schedule says “morning gathering” every morning?
 What is this?
 It sounds horrible!
 Are we to meet for an hour-long prayer every morning?
 A gymnastics-class to get you warmed up?
 Are we going to sit in circles and hold hands?
 What is going on?

 Well, no. In Danish, the term is “morgensang”, which literally means “morning song”, and you will find “morgensang” on most schools (and many workplaces) all over Denmark.
 However, that doesn’t really explain what goes on.
 Sure, we sing, because that’s what we always do.
 And after the song, someone will typically give some sort of short speak, tell a story, show pictures - whatever is on their mind - for 20-30 minutes.
 Then we sing another song and hey, the day is off to a good start.

 It is an integral part of Højskole.
 It has always been done and a vast majority of the students enjoy it very much.